In this section, you will find extra information and answers to frequently asked questions.

 This guide contains examples of the most common sources you will need to reference.
 If you need to reference something more unusual, check the following resources:

-The Library runs regular Spotlight workshops for APA referencing.
+The Library runs regular training sessions for APA referencing.
 These are open to all students and staff, and can be booked on the online workshops calendar.

-If you have questions about referencing, your Librarian will be happy to help.
+If you have questions about referencing, your Academic Liaison Librarian will be happy to help.
 You can ask questions by email, or book an appointment for more support with referencing.

 If you have questions not answered in this guide: